quangdvn/eppla-online-shopping/readme.md

 #### Step 8 (Optional): Set up data for Voyager

 I 've created a new Artisan command to seed data for the Voyager database

+By following this step, you are now having a full-control database with Products, Categories ... and 3 types of User with different roles

     php artisan eppla:install